Planning A Winter Ski Trip To Niseko, Japan, With A Stop In Tokyo!

 We try to go on one ski trip per year

 Full disclosure upfront — I’m not a skier.
 I mean, I tried to ski in Dubai in 2015, thinking it would be easy, but that didn’t end well.
-Then I tried to learn to ski a couple of years ago in France, which actually worked out reasonably well.
+Then I tried to learn to ski a few years ago in France, which actually worked out reasonably well.
 However, I think I might be too old/risk averse to do this consistently, and at this point maybe I should just focus on après skiing.

 Nonetheless, Ford and I try to go on one ski trip per year.
 Ford likes to ski, and you know, happy husband, happy life, or something.
 Furthermore, I do very much enjoy the culture around skiing.
 What’s not to love about the beauty of snow, fireplaces, and warm drinks?